 - 1. Say the word naturally. - 2.
 The students repeat it slowly.
 Do not do the segmenting for them! - 3.
-Students slide their finger under the boxes as they stretch the word. - 4.
-Students write the word in the sound boxes while they say the sounds. - 5.
+Students slide a finger under the boxes and stretch out the word. - 4.
+Students write the letters/word in the sound boxes while they say the sounds. - 5.
 When finished, students need to check the letters by saying the word naturally and running their finger under the boxes.

-Level D Digraphs Digraphs are counted as one sound so the digraph goes in one box.
-Ch i p f i sh Levels Blends The two letters in the blend are counted separately and put in different boxes.
-E-F-G • Ex.: f-l-a-p, g-r-a-b, s-e-n-t
+Digraphs Digraphs are counted as one sound so the digraph goes in one box. ch i p f i sh Initial & Final Blends The two letters in the blend are counted separately and put in different boxes.
+Ex.: f-l-a-p, g-r-a-b, s-e-n-t